Top 8 Things To Know About

 One TSB issued in 2012 allegedly shows that Honda knew of juddering, hesitation and surging in 2011–2012 Honda Odyssey minivans.
 Technicians were advised to update the transmission’s computer software and/or replace the transmission fluid.
 Another TSB issued in 2015 acknowledged hard downshifts or “clunks” when accelerating or decelerating at low speeds, recommending that technicians update the Powertrain Control Module software.

-Another TSB, issued in 2016, reported that 2011–2013 Honda Odyssey vehicles experienced transmission problems due to “deteriorated” transmission fluid resulting from “high heat loads” under certain driving conditions.
+Another TSB, issued in 2016, reported that 2011–2013 Honda Odyssey vehicles experienced transmission problems due to “deteriorated” transmission fluid.
+This was a result from “high heat loads” under certain driving conditions.
 The TSB advised that technicians replace the transmission fluid, though a later document admitted that the fluid flush was a “temporary fix.”

 According to these class action lawsuits, 2011–2019 Honda Odyssey and 2014–2019 Honda Pilot vehicles experience the following symptoms: